 You can download the printable PDF version of my sketchnote by clicking on the button below.
 Please stay safe and look after each other!

-UPDATE: I set up a Ko-fi account which allows creatives like me to receive donations for their work.
+NOTE: I set up a Ko-fi account which allows creatives like me to receive donations for their work.
 If you want to support me, you can do that by buying me a coffee on Ko-fi.
 Please note that this is completely optional.
 Only do it if you find value in my work and you have the means to support others.
-Thank you!
+Thank you either way for being here!

 Bacon, N. (n.d.).
 Uncertainty.
 Retrieved May 17, 2020, from https://nataliebacon.com/uncertainty-podcast/